ziyunli/quartz/content/notes/LLM101x.md

 This module goes through some key concepts and terminology.

-Language models: probabilistic models that assign probabilities to word sequences.
+- Language models: probabilistic models that assign probabilities to word sequences.
-Large: 10~50M to many billions of parameters.
+- Large: from 10~50M to many billions of parameters.
 Made possible by transformer architecture since ~2017.

+Primitives:
-Token: basic building block of language models.
-Word, subword, character, etc.
+- Token: basic building block of language models.
+Words, sub-words, characters, etc.
-Sentence: sequence of tokens.
+- Sentence: sequence of tokens.
-Vocabulary: complete list of tokens.
+- Vocabulary: complete list of tokens.

 Tokenization:
 1. Words: